How I Design Websites for Bend, OR Businesses That Plan to Be Around for 10+ Years

 Not every business is built for the long term — and that’s okay.

-But many Bend, OR businesses are.
+But many Bend businesses are.

-• systems that don’t require constant rebuilding
+• Systems that don’t require constant rebuilding

-• tools that grow with the business
+• Tools that grow alongside the business

-• infrastructure that supports change without chaos
+• Infrastructure that supports change without chaos

 Before anything is designed, I look at:

-• how the business actually operates
+• How the business actually operates day-to-day

-• what decisions the website needs to support
+• What decisions the website needs to support

-• where growth is likely to happen
+• Where growth is most likely to happen

-• what should stay stable over time
+• What should stay stable over time

 This informs:

-• site structure
+• Site structure

-• page hierarchy
+• Page hierarchy

-• content flow
+• Content flow

-• and future flexibility
+• Long-term flexibility

 Design comes after the foundation is sound.